Call for Nominations: 2023 Brendan Gill Prize

-What creative works have inspired you and made you feel more connected to New York City since 2020?
+In 2022, what creative works inspired you and made you feel more connected to New York City?

 MAS invites the public to submit nominations for the 2023 Brendan Gill Prize.
 The deadline has been extended to Monday, February 20th!
 Submissions have now closed.
 Please email firstname.lastname@example.org with any questions or concerns.

-Past honorees include John Wilson for How to with John Wilson, Julia Wolfe for Fire in my mouth, Stephen Maing for Crime + Punishment, Rebecca Solnit and Joshua Jelly-Schapiro for Nonstop Metropolis: A New York City Atlas, Christo and Jeanne-Claude for The Gates in Central Park, and so many more.
+Past honorees include John Wilson for How to with John Wilson, Julia Wolfe for Fire in my mouth, Stephen Maing for Crime + Punishment, Rebecca Solnit and Joshua Jelly-Schapiro for Nonstop Metropolis: A New York City Atlas, and so many more.
 MAS has awarded the prize since 1987 to draw attention to the varieties of artistic experiences that enrich our contemporary life.
 It was established to honor renowned New Yorker theater and architecture critic Brendan Gill, who was a dedicated preservationist and long-time MAS Director.